bhauman/bhauman.github.com/_posts/2013-09-09-frameless-geodesic-dome.md

 snow.
 Something that the completed structure can handle but not the eggshell that was standing.
 It collapsed and my friends and I spent a day trying to keep it up and the snow off of it.
 I am very grateful for their help that day.
-Keep this in mind.

 Again, if you are itching to build one of these domes [contact](mailto:bhauman@gmail.com) me before you start.